John-Kimani/delani_studio/README.md

 3. The web displays feedback via pop and alerts.
 4. Responsive website allowing vistors to view on various screensizes.

-## Known Bugs
-* Hover effect using Jquery is currently a WIP

 ## Author Info
 Author: John Kimani